 What's the Effect of Covid-19 On DC Dating?
-So Far, "Rona" Jokes on Tinder and Cancelled Dates | Washingtonian (DC)
+So Far, "Rona" Jokes on Tinder and Canceled Dates. | Washingtonian (DC)

 That’s not an isolated case.
 “In the last, seriously, just a couple days, I’ve had some couples say ‘Hey, do you know if he’s been traveling recently?’ ” says Haselkorn of setting people up on dates.
 “They’ve asked me to be a little more inquisitive, to dig a little deeper and see what that person’s recent travel history is like.”

 Her older patients are particularly concerned, too, she says, as that demographic is at a higher risk of contracting a serious illness from Covid-19.
-One of her clients is a woman in her 60s, and she was supposed to go on a date with another man also in his 60s this weekend.
-To be safe, the duo cancelled. “[She was] saying ‘I think we need to rethink the plan.
+One of her clients is a woman in her sixties, and she was supposed to go on a date with another man also in his sixties this weekend.
+To be safe, the duo canceled. “[She was] saying, ‘I think we need to rethink the plan.
 I don’t know if we want to be in a crowd right now.
 We’re a little older, we just want to be safe,’ ” says Haselkorn.

 Speaking of playing it safe, local journalist Sarah Kelly, 32, has decided it’s probably best for now if she forgoes swiping on anyone with a profile picturing indicating travel.
 To be fair, those people aren’t usually her type, she says, but she’s still not taking any chances: “I haven’t been out with anyone who’s been on a plane recently.”